 Xenoblade, known as Xenoblade Chroniclesin Europe and the US, is a Japanese role playing game for the Wii console, developed by Monolith Soft and published and produced by Nintendo.
 It is the Spiritual Successor to the Xenosaga series of Eastern RPGs for the Playstation 2 (which itself was a Spiritual Successor to the Square Soft RPG Xenogears).In the world of Xenoblade, two continent-sized gods called the Bionis and the Mechonis fought an endless war against one another until only their lifeless corpses remained.
 Life flourished on the surface of these titans, giving birth to the human-like Homs on Bionis and the machine-like Mechon on Mechonis.Peace would last until the Mechon launched an invasion, attempting to wipe out all life upon Bionis.
 With the power of a legendary sword known as the Monado, the only thing capable of piercing Mechon armour, the invasion was halted and peace regained for a time.
 That is, until one year later when the Mechon returned in even greater numbers than before.The story follows Shulk, a young Homs male who becomes the new chosen wielder of the Monado.
-He chooses to use the power of the blade to seek revenge against those who destroyed his village.
+He chooses to use the power of the blade to seek revenge against those who attacked his village.
 Given the developer, things get much more complicated than that.It was released in Japan on June 10th, 2010.
 After much fighting from the fans, it was released in Europe on August 19th, 2011, and translated to English, French, German, Spanish and Italian.
 After much fan demand, the game reached American grounds in April of 2012.
-Unfortunately, due to the game's highly limited run, the game is incredibly hard to find now, making it hard for fans late to the game to own the whole "set" of Wii RPG's, made up of this, The Last Story, and Pandora's Tower.A sequel (of sorts) titled Xenoblade Chronicles X is currently in development.Due to the spoileriffic nature of this game, be warned of unavoidable spoilers.
+Unfortunately, due to the game's highly limited run, the game is incredibly hard to find now, making it hard for fans late to the game to own the whole "set" of Wii RPG's, made up of this, The Last Story, and Pandora's Tower.On August 29th, 2014, a port for the New Nintendo 3DS system was announced.A sequel (of sorts) titled Xenoblade Chronicles X is currently in development.Due to the spoileriffic nature of this game, be warned of unavoidable spoilers.

 This game provides examples of: